SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - Case-sensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as distinct.
 - Cognitone SF4 - An incompatible modification to Werner SF3 to allow support for FLAC audio compression.
 Because it is considered proprietary compression, usage is not allowed in SFe.
 - DAHDSR - Stands for Delay, attack, hold, decay, sustain, release.
 The six-step envelope system used in SF and SFe.
-- Downloadable - SF version 2, 3 or SFe file obtained from the internet.
+- Downloadable - legacy SF2.0x, Werner SF3 or SFe file obtained from the internet.
 (Old meaning referred to the obsolete ROM system)
 - Dynamic RIFF - A RIFF-type format by spessasus to allow formats to scale beyond 64-bit, while saving space.
 Implemented in future SFe versions.
 - EMU10K1 - The successor to the EMU8000, designed by E-mu® for the Creative Labs SB Live!.
 - EMU10K2 - An update to the EMU10K1, designed by E-mu® for the Creative Labs SB Audigy.